Individual Support Plans: A Teacher's Guide to the New SEND System

 There is also a workforce concern.
 Shifting ISP leadership to SENCOs assumes that SENCOs have the capacity, training, and allocated time to manage this additional responsibility.
 Without the protected time that NASEN has campaigned for, ISPs risk adding to SENCO workload rather than reducing it.

 ISPs are one component of a broader reform package that includes £4 billion in new funding, mandatory SEND teacher training, and a restructured specialist support system.
-The success of ISPs will depend not on the template itself but on whether the surrounding infrastructure, including the Inclusive Mainstream Fund and Experts at Hand, delivers the resources and expertise that mainstream schools need.
+ISPs will succeed if the supporting systems work well.
+This includes the Inclusive Mainstream Fund and Experts at Hand giving mainstream schools the resources and expertise they need.

-Start now.
-Review the graduated approach guidance, practice writing SMART outcomes for your current pupils with additional needs, and respond to the DfE consultation before 18 May 2026.
+Review graduated approach guidance now.
+Write SMART outcomes for learners with additional needs.
+Respond to the DfE consultation before 18 May 2026.

 These peer-reviewed studies provide the evidence base for the strategies discussed above.